-- referenced parts as well as other 2-D and 3-D parts, - detail drawings - user libraries and factory standard catalogues, - your own background images, - modified system settings or - modified configurations, e.g. for BOM generation.
+- referenced parts as well as other 2-D and 3-D parts, - detail drawings

+- factory standard catalogues,

+- your own background images,

+- modified system settings or

+- modified configurations, e.g. for BOM generation.

 If your drawing contains pixel graphics which are linked only to the drawing, back them up as well.